 We started our visit at Victor and Adrea Carter Garden (also called Palms garden).
-We planned to visit the stands for an hour and then watch the main show, that started at 18:30.
+We planned to visit the stands for an hour and then watch the main show, which started at 18:30.

 At the nearby booth, we saw a girl volunteered for an EEG test.

-Electroencephalography (EEG) is an electrophysiological monitoring method to record the electrical activity of the brain.
-It is typically noninvasive, with the electrodes placed along the scalp, although invasive electrodes are sometimes used such as in electrocorticography.
-EEG measures voltage fluctuations resulting from ionic current within the neurons of the brain.
-In clinical contexts, EEG refers to the recording of the brain’s spontaneous electrical activity over a period, as recorded from multiple electrodes placed on the scalp.
+Electroencephalography (EEG) is an electrophysiological monitoring method to record the brain’s electrical activity.
+It is typically noninvasive, with the electrodes placed along the scalp, although invasive electrodes are sometimes used in electrocorticography.
+EEG measures voltage fluctuations resulting from ionic current within the brain’s neurons.
+In clinical contexts, EEG refers to recording the brain’s spontaneous electrical activity over a period, as recorded from multiple electrodes placed on the scalp.

 EEG is most often used to diagnose epilepsy, which causes abnormalities in EEG readings.
 It is also used to diagnose sleep disorders, depth of anesthesia, coma, encephalopathies, and brain death.
-EEG used to be a first-line method of diagnosis for tumors, stroke and other focal brain disorders, but this use has decreased with the advent of high-resolution anatomical imaging techniques such as magnetic resonance imaging (MRI) and computed tomography (CT).
+EEG used to be a first-line method of diagnosis for tumors, stroke, and other focal brain disorders.
+Still, this use has decreased with the advent of high-resolution anatomical imaging techniques such as magnetic resonance imaging (MRI) and computed tomography (CT).

 The girl was guided to relax and meditate or solve problems, and you could see the electrical brain activity spike or calm down accordingly.

-3D printing is a hot topic in the science community in the last years.
-And of course, several 3D printers created toys for children.
+3D printing has been a hot topic in the science community in the last few years.
+And, of course, several 3D printers created toys for children.